Early Client Results

 And remember, all of these were children who in the past had lagged significantly in reading ability, making at best a half-year’s gain over each complete school year.
-The message here is that it is indeed possible for an untrained person to make a significant difference in a child’s reading ability by using an effective phonics program.
+The message here is that it is possible for a parent without formal training to make a significant difference in a child’s reading ability by using an effective phonics program.

 In addition, both children who returned later retained the training they had received in the following crucial phonics skills: blending, segmenting, and phoneme manipulation.
 They also retained most of the code knowledge they had learned the year earlier.

 Over the past several years I have concluded that there are two primary causes of poor reading, or dyslexia, if you prefer.
 The first cause is not dyslexia at all, but is instead the result of using reading curricula that are insufficient for teaching the necessary skills, imparting the necessary code knowledge and, above all, convincing children that English spellings are based on the individual sounds in words.
-This topic, phonics, is thoroughly discussed in The OnTrack Reading Phonics Program section of this site.
+This topic, phonics, is thoroughly discussed in The OnTrack Reading Phonics Program.

 The second cause of poor reading is dyslexia, as I have come to interpret the term.
 Next I’ll briefly describe the training I underwent, to be followed by an unexpected turn in my journey of helping children overcome their reading problems and how that turn eventually shaped my views on dyslexia.